Posted in:

 Once you know what your stocks and shares ISA portfolio should look like in terms of asset allocation, how do you decide which investments to put in it?

 Once you’ve got your portfolio set up, do you have the time and discipline to manage your portfolio to ensure you’re on the right track?
-You can invest up to £20,000 in your ISA each year (apart from the Junior and Lifetime types of ISA), so you’ll want to know you’re investing in the best place to reach your goals.
+You can invest up to £20,000 in your ISA each year (apart from the Junior and Lifetime types of ISA), so you’ll want to know you’re investing in the best ISA to reach your goals.

 Many people love the thrill and responsibility of managing their investments themselves, but others just don’t have the time, skill, or knowledge to do their financial future justice.
-That’s why many prefer the experts to do it for them, so they can focus on the important things in life, knowing that a team of professionals with a track record of performance have their investments under control.
+That’s why many prefer the experts to do it for them, so they can focus on the important things in life, knowing that a team of professionals with a track record of performance have their best ISA investments under control.

 1. Don’t let fees eat into your returns